ssrl-px/iota/README.md

 > Deprecation notice: this is a deprecated repository.
-Please see the SSRL MC group [software page](https://smb.slac.stanford.edu/facilities/software/) for updated software lists and staff contact.
+Please see the SSRL MC group [software page](https://smb.slac.stanford.edu/facilities/software/) and [RnD](https://smb.slac.stanford.edu/research/developments/) for updated software lists and staff contact.

 # IOTA: Integration Optimization, Triage and Analysis